Contemporary Approaches to Sustainability in European Cities

 The Academy of Urbanism and University of Dundee are delighted to convene a special event to consider the application of contemporary strategies to make medium-sized cities more sustainable in environmental, socio-economic and cultural terms.

-We have invited senior speakers from leading AoU European City Finalists, including Bilbao, Copenhagen, Freiburg and Ljubljana together with additional input from Scottish and UK specialists.
+We have invited senior speakers from leading AoU European City Finalists, including Bilbao, Aarhus, Freiburg and Ljubljana together with additional input from Scottish and UK specialists.

 14.00 Welcome + Introduction

-14.10 AoU City Assessments David Rudlin AoU and Kerri Farnsworth AoU
+14.10 AoU City Assessments – David Rudlin AoU

-- Bilbao – Asier Abaunza Robles, Councillor, Bilbao City Council
+- Bilbao – Asier Abaunza Robles, Councillor and City planner of Bilbao City Council

-- Ljubljana – Liljana Jankovic Grobelsek, Head of the Planning Office, City Municipality of Ljubljana
+- Ljubljana – Liljana Jankovic Grobelsek, City Municipality of Ljubljana

 - Freiburg – Wulf Daseking, Former Head of Urban Planning, City of Freiburg